Dissertation Outline Writing. Structure & Example For Inspiration

 7. Results

-• Data shows a cause-and-effect correlation between increased presence online and increased anxiety rates among high school students.
+• Data shows a cause-and-effect correlation between increased online presence and increased anxiety rates among high school students.

 • Tables and charts of survey responses.
 Survey response breakdown.